Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/03-rtp-reconfiguration/step1_sync_scalar.md

 ![sine waveform - imaginary](./images/figure3.PNG)

 ### Build for Hardware Emulation and Hardware Flow
 In the previous step, you generated the AI Engine design graph (`libadf.a`) using the AI Engine compiler.
-Note that the graph has instantiated a PLIO (in `aie/graph.cpp`), which will be connected to the PL side.
+Note that the graph has instantiated a PLIO (`adf::output_plio` in `aie/graph.h`), which will be connected to the PL side.

- 	PLIO *dout = new PLIO("Dataout", plio_32_bits,  "data/output.txt");
+ 	out = adf::output_plio::create("Dataout", adf::plio_32_bits, "data/output.txt");

 Here, `plio_32_bits` indicates the interface to the PL side is 32 bits wide.
 In the PL side, an HLS kernel `s2mm` will be instantiated.
 It will receive stream data from the AI Engine graph, and output data to global memory, which will be read by the host code in the PS.